-Sen. Elizabeth Warren delivered a dominating and brutally effective performance.
+Sen. Elizabeth Warren delivered a dominating and brutally effective performance that set the tone for the debate.
 She landed shots against each of the other candidates, carving up the newcomer to the stage, Michael Bloomberg, over his record on civil rights, his failure to release his tax returns thus far and his treatment of women.

 Bashing on Bloomberg: Warren set the tone for the debate early on.
 “I’d like to talk about who we’re running against," she said.
 "A billionaire who calls women ‘fat broads’ and ‘horse-faced lesbians.’
 And no, I’m not talking about Donald Trump.
 I’m talking about Mayor Bloomberg.”
 Warren repeatedly used the billionaire former New York mayor as a proxy for the president, reinforcing the perception that she would be able to go toe to toe with Trump on a debate stage.